michaglia/michaglia/README.md

 I'm Michela, a Data Science student passionate about ML, RL and NLP.
 I love to learn new stuff and to improve my coding skills in my free time.

-Currently, I am working on my thesis and I plan to develop a RL project soon.
+Check out my new project on Reinforcement Learning and I plan to publish my research thesis soon!
 Stay tuned! 🎵

 #### Contact Me